Zhang Yiming: Early life and career

-Zhang was born on April 1, 1983, in Longyang Fujian, China.
-In 2001, he enrolled at Nankai University in Tianjin, where he majored in microelectronics before changing to software engineering, and graduated in 2005.
+Zhang was born on 1 April 1983, in Longyan, Fujian, China.
+His parents were civil servants and he was an only son.
+In 2001, he enrolled at Nankai University in Tianjin, where he majored in micro electronics engineering and software engineering.
+He graduated in 2005 with a BEng in computer engineering.
 He met his wife at university.

-In February 2006, Zhang became the fifth employee and the first engineer at the travel website Kuxun, and he was promoted to technical director a year later.
+In February 2006, Zhang became the fifth employee and the first engineer at the travel website Kuxun.
+He was promoted to technical director a year later.

 In 2008, Zhang left Kuxun to work for Microsoft, but felt stifled by its corporate rules.
 He soon left Microsoft to join the startup Fanfou, which eventually failed.
 In 2009, when Expedia was about to acquire Kuxun, Zhang took over Kuxun's real estate search business and started 99fang.com, his first company.
+He quit the business three years later.